Tynchtyk642/UAT/networking/README.md

 - `terraform init` terraform initialization
 - `terraform plan` to see the infrastructure plan
 - `terraform apply` to apply infrastructure build
-- `terraform destroy` to destroy the build infrastructure
+- `terraform destroy` to destroy the infrastructure

 ## **Resources**